jundalisay/superb/content/en/maharlika/laws/epira-irr/part-2/rule-09.md

 must update and publish the register whenever a Person becomes or ceases to be a WESM Participant.
 Section 7.
 Constitution of the AGMO.
-The DOE shall, within one (1) year from the effectivity of the Act, constitute the AGMO which shall undertake the preparatory work and initial operation of the WESM.
+The DOE shall, within one (1) year from the effectivity , constitute the AGMO which shall undertake the preparatory work and initial operation of the WESM.
 Page 37 of 100(a)